10678 Donner Pass Rd.

 Custom Wildflower, Restoration and Pasture Seed Mixtures

 We’re active in the community in environmental education.
 Our public service is extensive.
-We work with the school district and individual classes on many projects.
-We are involved with Truckee River Watershed Council, Truckee Donner Land Trust and the Town of Truckee in many capacities as consultants, planners, crew leaders or laborers.
+We’ve worked with the school district, individual classes, community gardens and parks as well as garden clubs on many projects.
+We’ve been involved with the Truckee River Watershed, local Land Trusts and the Town of Truckee in many capacities as consultants, planners, crew leaders or laborers.

-We have close associations with several respected local landscaping companies and good relationships with respected regional nurseries as well.
-Villager Nursery is highly regarded by educated nurserymen and experts in related fields and we maintain the highest moral, ethical and professional standards.
+We have close associations with several respected local landscaping companies and good relationships with outstanding regional nurseries as well.
+Villager Nursery is highly regarded by educated nurserymen, arborists and experts in related fields and we maintain the highest moral, ethical and professional standards.

 Mountain Garden & Landscaping Services